nanoporetech/bonito/README.md

 (venv3) $ python setup.py develop
 ```

-The pretrained models can be downloaded by running `./scripts/get-models`.
+The pretrained models can be downloaded by running `./scripts/get-models` *(not required if installing from pip)*.

 ## Medaka